espressomd/espresso/doc/sphinx/advanced_methods.rst

 In the latter case, the virtual particles are the centers of the angle potentials (particle 2 in the description of the angle potential, see :ref:`Bond-angle interactions`).
-Due to the rigid connection between each of the colliding particles and their respective virtual sites, a sliding at the contact point is no longer possible.
+Due to the rigid connection between each of the colliding particles and their respective virtual sites, sliding at the contact point is no longer possible.
 See :ref:`Rigid arrangements of particles` for details.
 This protocol affects all particle types.

 In addition to the bond between the virtual sites, a bond between the colliding